Rhea-Braithwaite/IntrotoIM/March30/README.md

 So the code was (sizeof(array))/ array[0].
 I'm not sure why but this still did not work for me.
 The for loop only ran once.
 So instead, I passed the array size to the function and used that as the restriction for the for loop.

-- Additionally, in the beginning, as you will see in the photos, I was using a Blue and Red LED for the Morse Code flashing, and a
+- Additionally, I had an issue with the dimness of the Green LED: In the beginning, as you will see in the photos, I was using a Blue and Red LED for the Morse Code flashing, and a Green LED, as the time of day indicator.
+But when testing I realized it was very dim showing in brighness that effectively.
-Green LED, as the time of day indicator.
-But when testing I realized it was very dim showing in brighness that effectively, so I switched it and the Blue LED which was a better substitution.
+  - Solution: I switched the Green LED and the Blue LED which was a better substitution.